sighupio/fury-kubernetes-service-mesh/katalog/istio-operator/README.md

 nginx.ingress.kubernetes.io/upstream-vhost: productpage.test.svc.cluster.local
 ```

-This will enable the traffic from the ingress to a service deployed in a namespace with a mTLS in STRICT mode
+This will enable the traffic from the ingress to a service deployed in a namespace with mTLS in STRICT mode.

-### Enable Tracing for application using nginx ingress controller
+### Enable Tracing for application using NGINX ingress controller

-Is pretty tricky to preserve both ingress nginx functionality and in the same keep of Istio tracing advantages, but somehow is possible to do that.
+Is pretty tricky to preserve both ingress NGINX functionality and in the same keep of Istio tracing advantages, but somehow is possible to do that.

-Given the application "hello" in a namaspace "test", you have to do the following stuff:
+Given the application "hello" in a namespace "test", you have to do the following stuff:

-1. create virtualservice for your app
+1. create `VirtualService` for your app

 ```yaml
 apiVersion: networking.istio.io/v1beta1